Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Conclusions

+which depends only on the strength of the inverse-square interaction and is independent of the overall normalization.
+This discrete scaling law constitutes the direct non-Hermitian analogue of the geometric spectrum first identified by Case for the Hermitian inverse-square Hamiltonian.

+More generally, the present work shows that discrete scale invariance is not restricted to self-adjoint quantum systems but persists in open systems governed by non-Hermitian dynamics.
+This is achieved through an analytic continuation of the one-parameter family of self-adjoint boundary phases to a family of absorbing boundary conditions, preserving the underlying anomalous scaling while transforming the geometric tower of bound states into a hierarchy of dissipative resonances.
+The resulting framework provides a unified description connecting the inverse-square quantum anomaly, absorbing boundary conditions, and resonance decay, and may offer a useful perspective for the study of singular non-Hermitian interactions and other open wave systems exhibiting scale-anomalous behavior.
-Although the reduced field dynamics is non-unitary, it naturally admits a unitary dilation interpretation in which probability loss is reinterpreted as information transfer to an unobserved sector associated with the absorber.
-In this sense, the model provides a minimal analytic laboratory for anomaly-driven decay and horizon-like information flow in relativistic open quantum systems, isolating the kinematic ingredients underlying dissipative resonance spectra without invoking gravitational dynamics.

-Beyond its conceptual implications, the model admits direct realization in experimental platforms where engineered dissipation and inverse-square–type interactions are accessible.
-Non-Hermitian Hamiltonians with controllable complex potentials are now routinely implemented in photonic lattices, microwave resonators, cold-atom systems with three-body loss, and synthetic gauge platforms~\cite{Chang2018}.
-The absorbing boundary condition can be emulated by localized loss channels or auxiliary reservoirs, while inverse-square scaling arises naturally in effectively radial geometries and conformal traps.
-The predicted log-periodic ladder of decay rates and the associated emergent effective temperature are therefore, in principle, directly measurable through resonance spectroscopy and time-resolved decay experiments.
-Owing to its exact solvability, the framework also provides a clean starting point for extensions to fermionic fields, gauge couplings, and curved backgrounds.
+The present formulation also admits a natural physical interpretation.
+Although the reduced field dynamics is non-unitary, it naturally admits a unitary dilation interpretation in which the apparent probability loss is reinterpreted as information transfer to an unobserved sector associated with the absorber.
+In this sense, the model provides a minimal analytic laboratory for studying anomaly-driven decay and horizon-like information flow in relativistic open quantum systems, isolating the kinematic ingredients responsible for dissipative resonance spectra without invoking gravitational dynamics.
+Beyond its conceptual significance, the predicted log-periodic hierarchy of decay rates and the associated emergent effective temperature are, in principle, experimentally accessible through resonance spectroscopy and time-resolved decay measurements in synthetic platforms.
+Owing to its exact solvability, the present framework also provides a natural starting point for extensions to fermionic fields, gauge interactions, and curved spacetime backgrounds.